 My name is Clayton, and I’m a Systems Administrator with over 10 years of experience.
 I started this blog as a place to share the interesting and unique stories, ideas, and solutions I come across.
 As any IT professional can tell you, it’s easy to sometimes forget the exact details of how you solved a particular problem.
 With this blog, I hope to preserve my thought process and the outcome of these problems, for the benefit of others.

-As I write my posts, and as you’ll see below, I will be refraining from sharing some identifying information.
+As I write my posts, and as you will see below, I will be refraining from sharing some identifying information.
 While it wouldn’t be hard at all to figure out everything about me (note the LinkedIn icon at the bottom of this page), I still want to at least try to protect the privacy of any others my posts may involve.

 Brief Work History